cdowdy/boltresponsiveimages/README.md

 For resolution switching you need to supply at the least 1 piece of information and that would be the "widthDensity" config option.
 That will need an "x" either in your template or config file.

-** if you're using resolution switching the number of widths or heights you want to use should also match the number of resolutions.
-For 4 images you would also need 4 resolutions**

 ```yaml
 # Config file example
 yourImageSettings: